syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 The trackball label displayed over the series can be aligned using [`LabelHorizontalAlignment`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~LabelHorizontalAlignment.html#) and [`LabelVerticalAlignment`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~LabelVerticalAlignment.html#) properties.
 By default the series label will be horizontally aligned to the left and vertically to the top.

-The following code snippet illustrates the aligning the series label to the center of the trackball.
+The following code snippet explains how to align the series label to the center of the trackball.

 {% tabs %}